 Isacson's refined taste in what she would write and publish established her as somewhat of a Canadian icon.
 They were depicting her style in hair and clothing on the front of Cosmopolitan UK to the runways of Europe.
 Although she died at 44, still young, we at the WLI preserve her immortal legacy.
 She was truly ageless.
 Isaacson has three publishers, and also published at the WLI under her own imprint Potter's House Press.
 She was studied by McMaster University in a study on Canadian Authors in 2016.

-Emily Isaacson was nominated for the Community Achievement Award in 2010, an Arty Award in Literature by the Abbotsford Arts Council in 2013, the Christine Caldwell Award for Outstanding Arts Advocate in 2015, and is a lifetime member of Cambridge Who's Who.
-She has also served on the board of the Mission Arts Council (2007-10) and the Fraser Valley Poets Society (2018-20) in Abbotsford.
+Emily Isaacson was nominated for the Community Achievement Award in 2010, an Arty Award in Literature in 2013, the Christine Caldwell Award for Outstanding Arts Advocate in 2015, and was a lifetime member of Cambridge Who's Who.
+She also served on the board of the Mission Arts Council (2007-10) and the Fraser Valley Poets Society (2013, 2018-20) in Abbotsford.

 Emily Isaacson studied nutrition at Bastyr University of natural medicine.
 She became a nutritionist in 1999, and successfully worked to reverse eating disorders.
-She has worked at two eating disorder clinics, both in Canada and the United States.
-In her life, she has found that science and art must both be in balance.
+She worked at two eating disorder clinics, both in Canada and the United States.
+When she started her private practice in 2005, her focus was on the treatment of eating disorders.
+In her life, she found that science and art must be in balance to do so effectively.